 The command will forward all the emails coming to Jacob Doherty’s account to another email address email@example.com.

-For auditing and security purposes, Exchange administrators can user mailbox settings to forward the emails sent/received by a mailbox to another when there is a requirement.
+Exchange administrators can change user mailbox settings to forward the emails sent/received by a mailbox to another when there is a requirement.
 However, it may not be technically easy if you want to do the same for all the mailboxes.
 Another feasible way is to back up all the mailboxes to the local system.
 This can be done using Kernel for Office 365 Backup & Restore.
 It will let you back up all the emails to PST files.
 Office 365 Backup & Restore tool will later allow you to restore the emails along with their attachments and the sender’s details.
 It will be helpful to you in meeting your compliance requirements.